Kito

 Image from Discover Arita.

-Kito is one of the districts bordering the Ariake Sea, famous for nori and fresh oysters.
-Takeo, in the center of the district, is known for its hot springs.
+Kito District, the southwestern corner of Saga Prefecture, has wide open plains surrounded by hills and mountains.
+It borders the Ariake Sea, famous for nori and fresh oysters.
+Takeo, in the center, is known for its hot springs.
 Kashima is home to one of the most important Shinto shrines in the country, Yutoku Inari.
 Arita, with its winding streets and charming architecture, is the birthplace of Japanese porcelain.

 While Kito District is a quite rural area of an already rural prefecture, its natural beauty, history, and warm people make it a fantastic place to live and explore.